puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 You can see all the facts by running `facter -p`
 {% endtip %}

-Please write down your returned IP address as you will need it to access the PE Console.
-Next, in your browser's address bar, type the following URL: **https://your-ip-address**.
+Please write down the IP address for the VM as you will need it to access the PE Console.
+Next, in your browser's address bar, type in : **https://VM-ip-address**, and press Return (Enter) to load the PE Console.

-{% aside Security Restriction %}
-If your browser gives you a security notice, go ahead and accept the exception.
-The notification appears because we are using a self-signed certificate.
-{% endaside %}

 Awesome!
 You are at the doorstep of the PE Console.
 Enter the login information below to gain access: